Even the most adorable animals can make some very stinky poop. For example, bearded dragons can seem very cute and innocent, but don’t be fooled!

 Bearded dragon needs to be exposed to natural light daily in order to properly digest their food.
 Fluctuations in light levels can wreak havoc on their delicate digestive system.

 To ensure that your bearded dragon poops on a regular and healthy schedule, stick to the temperature ranges listed below.

-For warm areas make sure it’s around 80°F to 84°F, for basking spots keep it approximately 95°F to 100°F and lastly, for cool or dark places it be around 80°F to 90°F. Read more on bearded dragon heating and lighting.
+For warm areas make sure it’s around 80°F to 84°F, for basking spots keep it approximately 95°F to 100°F and lastly, for cool or dark places it is around 80°F to 90°F. Read more on bearded dragon heating and lighting.